webgpu/webgpu-samples/README.md

 ## Building
-`webgpu-samples` is built with [Typescript](https://www.typescriptlang.org/) and compiled using [Next.js](https://nextjs.org/).
+`webgpu-samples` is built with [Typescript](https://www.typescriptlang.org/) and bundled using [Rollup](https://rollupjs.org/).
 Building the project requires an installation of [Node.js](https://nodejs.org/en/).

 - Install dependencies: `npm install`.
 - For development, start the dev server which will watch and recompile
   sources: `npm start`.
-You can navigate to http://localhost:3000 to view the project.
+You can navigate to http://localhost:8080 to view the project.
 - For production, compile the project: `npm run build`.
 - To run a production server to serve the built assets, do `npm run serve`.